alexandrutomescu/MixedPerfectPhylogeny/README.md

 A shorter version of this paper appeared in the proceedings of WABI 2015:

 *Ademir Hujdurović, Urša Kačar, Martin Milanič, Bernard Ries, and Alexandru I. Tomescu, Finding a Perfect Phylogeny from Mixed Tumor Samples.
-WABI 2015, LNCS 9289, pp. 80-92, extended version is available at [http://arxiv.org/abs/1506.07675](http://arxiv.org/abs/1506.07675).*
+WABI 2015, LNCS 9289, pp. 80-92, extended version available at [http://arxiv.org/abs/1506.07675](http://arxiv.org/abs/1506.07675).*

 Both algorithms are given a binary matrix, and output a minimum conflict-free row-split of it.
 Some slides about this problem are available [**here**](https://www.cs.helsinki.fi/u/tomescu/perfect-phylogeny-tumors.pdf).